SB-2203

 Plain Language

-Deployers must establish, document, implement, and maintain a governance program with reasonable administrative and technical safeguards to manage the risks of algorithmic discrimination from their automated decision tools.
-The safeguards must be proportionate to the tool's use, the deployer's size and resources, and the technical feasibility of available risk management tools.
-The program must include: risk identification and safeguard implementation, integration with the impact assessment process, an annual comprehensive compliance review, retention of impact assessment results for at least two years after completion, and ongoing adjustments in response to material changes in technology or operations.
-At least one designated employee must be responsible for overseeing the program and compliance.
-That employee has the authority to raise compliance concerns in good faith, and the employer must promptly and completely assess any such concern.
-Deployers with fewer than 25 employees are exempt unless their tool impacted more than 999 people in the prior calendar year.
+Deployers must establish, document, implement, and maintain a governance program with reasonable administrative and technical safeguards to manage algorithmic discrimination risks.
+The program's safeguards must be proportionate to the tool's use, the deployer's size and resources, and the technical feasibility and cost of available risk management tools.
+The program must be designed to identify and implement discrimination safeguards, integrate impact assessment processes, conduct annual compliance reviews, retain impact assessment results for at least two years, and make reasonable adjustments in response to material changes in technology, risk profile, standards, or business operations.
+Deployers must designate at least one employee responsible for overseeing the governance program, who has authority to raise compliance concerns and whose employer must promptly and fully assess any issue raised.
+Small deployers (fewer than 25 employees, unless the tool impacts more than 999 people per year) are exempt.

 Statutory Text